-Rebuilding a newsletter into an engagement channel people actually opened
+Rebuilding a newsletter into a habit readers actually kept

 ~60%